Tyus Battle: Personal life

 Battle is the son of Daniella and Gary Battle.
 Gary was an All-American at University of New Haven (of the Division II New England Collegiate Conference) and his stepmother (Tanya Battle, née Wood) played basketball at the University of Miami.
-His brother Khalif Battle plays basketball for Gonzaga University.
-His sister, GiGi Battle, is the top high school women's basketball player in New Jersey for the class of 2026.
+His brother Khalif Battle played basketball for Gonzaga University and now plays for a professional team in Europe.
+His sister, GiGi Battle, is committed to play for Indiana University and will be a freshman in this upcoming season.